edwinsteele/setup-scripts/README.md

 * do an auto-install, using an auto-install conf hosted in this repo i.e. use https://raw.githubusercontent.com/edwinsteele/setup-scripts/master/autoinstall/gemini-install.conf
 * detach the ISO (which triggers a reboot on Vultr - manual reboot may be necessary)

-# Provisioning using ansible on a base OS install
+# Provisioning using ansible once the OS setup is complete

-Once the base operating system has been setup, we do further setup using ansible.
+Once the base OS has been setup, we do further setup using ansible.
 Assumes that your default ssh public key is installed on the server under the account that you'll be using for provisioning (root), or that you provide a different key to ansible with `--private-key=PRIVATE_KEY_FILE`

 ## General pre-work
 1. `workon ansible`  (the virtualenv should already exist from previous work)
-2. `cd ~/Code/setup-scripts/ansible`
+1. `cd ~/Code/setup-scripts/ansible`
-2. Replace the host in `hosts` with the IP address of the newly provisioned host, placing it in the group section that corresponds to the `--limit` argument used in the `ansible-playbook` commands for the appropriate type of VM install
+1. Replace the host in `hosts` with the IP address of the newly provisioned host, placing it in the group section that corresponds to the `--limit` argument used in the `ansible-playbook` commands for the appropriate type of VM install
-3. `cd ~/Code/local/startssl; ./make_bundles.sh` (if deploying a webserver)

 ## Performing non-OS setup

 Note that it's not possible to test ansible connectivity on OpenBSD hosts until they have a python interpreter, which is the first step in the common playbook.

 In the `ansible` directory at the same level as this `README.md` file run: